smariotti/TrophyHuntMod/TrophyHuntMod/Package/README.md

 	This allows the user to scale the trophy sizes (1.0 is default) for better readability at some screen resolutions.

+`/trophyspacing`

+	Allows you space out the trophies to your liking.
+Negative values spaces them tighter, positive values space them out more.
+They may wrap off the end of the screen with large values.

+`/scorescale`

+	Allows the user to scale the Score text size (1.0 is default) for better readability at some screen resolutions.

 `/showtrophies`

 	Toggles the display of Trophy icons at the bottom of the screen for when you can't even, or the display conflicts with other mods